 All Comhaltas personnel, tutors and all other volunteers working with children will be provided with a copy of this policy to raise awareness of child protection and to provide as much information as possible.

 Parents/Guardians of children attending Comhaltas events will be made aware of this policy, and arrangements will be made to view the policy if requested to do so.
+The policy will be circulated to parents at least once annually.

+The policy will be posted on the website, if feasible

 Comhaltas will review this policy at regular intervals and will provide effective management and training for all personnel.

+APPENDIX 1

-Appendix 1: DEFINITIONS OF ABUSE
+DEFINITIONS OF ABUSE

 TYPES OF CHILD ABUSE: